exactly/solidity-challenge/README.md

 - PoolVault: https://ropsten.etherscan.io/address/0xeb69E5c8F8Bb00F683ffb9589466CD4D20325D60
 - PoolClient: https://ropsten.etherscan.io/address/0xdB0210D3FdAFCAA410811D9aa7034E64dde31DdF

+## A) Solution Summary
+The pool is works with a token repricing rewards system where each rewards injection modifies the supply ***equilibrium*** of both locked ether and rewards ether.
+The Pool Contract Network is made of several contracts (modular) in order to preserve the integrity of the whole pool making it easier to interact, manage and    safeguard.
+The team will have to setup the pool variables on a separate contract from the one that will be used for proper staking and token-related transactions.
+The Pool Contract Network:
+- **DataStorage:** Storage for every mapping and state variable that needs to be tracked or modified of the pool.
+It can only be accesed through other pool contracts.
+- **PoolBase:** Environment to set every pool setting and functioning variable.
+Only for the team.
+- **TokenBalances:** Getter contract for variables of interest.
+- **rwETHToken:** ERC-20 compliant protocol for the rewards token as well as the calculations of exchange rates.
+- **PoolVault:** Sealed Vault where all the tokens are sent and stored.
+Anyone but other contracts from the pool can access it.
+- **PoolClient:** Interface between the stakers and the pool.
+From where every user can deposit and withdraw their funds.

 ## B) Mockup and Project Theorical Context (click on image to enlarge)
 - The interest period can be modified just by injecting rewards in a different time-range.
 - The amount to inject is calculated with a contract function that takes as input the fixed interest rate for the current interest period.
 [Here](#tool-interest-calculator-for-a-period-of-time-takes-apy-as-input) is a simple tool to get a fast calculus of the interests.